 Visit the Registration Page and follow the directions.

 What does conference registration include?

 Full registration fees include access to all I/ITSEC events and the option to receive Continuing Education Units (CEUs).
 It also includes certain meals and snacks: Lunches (T-W-Th), Coffee Breaks (T-W PM, W-Th AM), Continental Breakfast buffets (W-Th), and the Thursday evening gala, which includes a catered dinner and entertainment.
 Full registrants also receive a bag with the conference materials, including an abstract book.
-All Papers and abstracts will be made available online at the Paper Repository (I/ITSEC 2018 Papers and previous years are located at www.iitsecdocs.com).
-Finally, the fees cover all other administrative expenses, such as the Show Daily summary newsletter and shuttle service between the convention center and designated conference hotels.
+All Papers and Abstracts will be made available online at the Knowledge Repository (I/ITSEC 2018 Papers and previous years are located at www.iitsecdocs.com).

 What clothes/uniform should I wear?

 For the General Sessions, wear business attire.
 Military personnel should wear Army ACUs or duty uniform, Marine Corps service “C,” Navy service khakis or Navy service uniform, Air Force short or long service blues, or Coast Guard tropical blue long.

 The Gala on Thursday night is a Black Tie (optional) event.
 Active Duty Service should wear Army blue (Army evening mess optional), Marine Corps evening dress (dress blue “B” or service “A” optional), Navy dinner dress white (service dress white optional), Air Force dress blue with tie and jacket (mess dress optional), or Coast Guard dinner dress white (service dress white optional).

 How do I find my way around the exhibit floor?